nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 ## Authors
 Marco Cosentino Lagomarsino (University of Milan and IFOM Foundation, Milan) Matteo Citterio (University of Milan)
 Marco Gherardi  (University of Milan)
 Dave Parmegiani (University of Milan)
 Nicole Zattarin (University of Milan)

 ## Repository organisation
 The repository is divided into the following folders:
-- daily_ region_ data/ (a full dataset with different kinds of standard epidemiological data)
+- daily_ region_ data/ (a full dataset with different kinds of standard epidemiological data, taken form the Italian Civil Protection GitHub)
 - region_colors/ (compiled datasets regarding the restrictions imposed by the Italian government over the considered period)
 - reports_ISS/ (compiled datasets with risk indicators from the Italian National Institute of Health - ISS - weekly reports)
 - results/ (report of a few results we obtained with this data set, and corresponding plots)
-- deaths: (deaths per province per month, from ISTAT)
+- deaths: (deaths per province per month, from the Italian Statistics Institute ISTAT)

 ## Sources
 - [Gazzetta Ufficiale della Repubblica Italiana](https://www.gazzettaufficiale.it/home)